Please click on the links to jump to the respective works:

 Wolf Moon, a friend introduced me to the term for twilight in French “entre le chien et le loup” – between the dog and the wolf.
 While there are hardly any wolves here in the desert of Southern Arizona, the Coyotes are alive and well.
 Their calls at night herald an alternate reality right outside my window.
 “I as Virgo hunger and howl entre le chien et le loup”.

 Thunder Moon, was inspired by the lack of the usual monsoon season here in southern Arizona in 2020.
-In the midst of the pandemic, even mother nature “stayed at home” meaningful rains never came.
+In the midst of the pandemic, even mother nature “stayed at home”and meaningful rains never came.
 “I as Virgo, yearn to dance to the rhythm of your song”

 Goblets